plackyhacker/Unhook-BitDefender/README.md

 ![No Bit Defender](https://github.com/plackyhacker/UnhookBitDefender/blob/main/NoBitDef.png?raw=true)

-The following image shows the `ZwCreateProcess` function when Bit Defender has hooked into **ntdll.dll**
+The following image shows the `ZwCreateProcess` function when Bit Defender has hooked into **ntdll.dll**.
+We can see the `jmp` instruction (this is the hook):

 ![No Bit Defender](https://github.com/plackyhacker/UnhookBitDefender/blob/main/BitDefHooks.png?raw=true)

-And finally, this image shows the `ZwCreateProcess` function after being unhooked:
+And finally, this image shows the `ZwCreateProcess` function after being unhooked (the `jmp` instruction has ben reverted back to the normal syscall):

 ![No Bit Defender](https://github.com/plackyhacker/UnhookBitDefender/blob/main/BitDefUnhooked.png?raw=true)

 # Example